groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 On the left side of the page, make sure your Service is set appropriately to view the documentation for your account type.

 <span id="v20-upgrade-FAQ-basics-whatmigrated"></span>
-### Information migrated to your new GroupVine20 account
+### What information was migrated to your new GroupVine20 account

 The migration of your account included the following:
 * Membership information